 Shared Nothing v.s.
 Shared Disk Architectures: An Independent View

 The Shared Nothing Architecture is a relatively old pattern that has had a resurgence of late in data storage technologies, particularly in the NoSQL, Data Warehousing and Big Data spaces.
 As architectures go it’s there are fairly dramatic performance tradeoffs across the two.
-This article contrasts Shared Nothing with Shared Disk Architectures, which is largely equivalent to the tradeoffs between sharding and replication.
+This article contrasts Shared Nothing with Shared Disk Architectures.

 Shared Disk and Shared Nothing?